Thinkwise/docs/docs/kb/report_service/example.md

 *Subroutine definition for rpt_set_report.*

 > Note that the return value of the subroutine type 'Procedure' is always set to None even though rpt_get_reports and rpt_get_parmtrs are supposed to return a table.
-> This setting has no effect on the way the report service calls these procedures so leaving it on None is OK.
+> This setting has no effect on the way the report service processes these procedures so leaving it on None is OK.

 After adding the subroutine definitions a control procedure is added for each of them.